allisonhoffman/LoginTestingDemo/README.md

+> **update 3/20/23:**
+This project includes a mock sign-in screen built with SwiftUI and corresponding unit tests and UI tests built with XCTest/XCUITest.
+I'll use them to demonstrate the tutorial below.
+The tutorial text, demo app code, and test code are all works in progress!

-# Unit Tests vs Automated UI Tests
+## Unit Tests vs Automated UI Tests

 Here are two different types of automated tests: